 The stakes of each violation are high.
 It can permanently damage the integrity of your price (once consumers see the lower price, they may not feel like it’s worth paying “full price”).
 This price erosion also impacts the margins of every seller, because it triggers “race to the bottom” pricing, where everyone winds up selling near or at-cost, receiving horrible margins on each sale.
 Not to mention, as the price of your product drops, it becomes harder for consumers to distinguish between the real thing and a fake.

 It’s a lose, lose, lose situation.
-So it’s understandable why you’d want to chase down every pricing violation.
+So it’s understandable why you’d want to vigilantly monitor your MAP policy and chase down every pricing violation.

 But you shouldn’t.
 It may seem counterintuitive, but if you want to take pricing enforcement seriously, you can’t worry about every violation.